Maia-Everett/lintian.eu/_posts/2024-09-07-warcraft-retrospective-34.md

 With the dreadlords gone for now, Arthas addresses Kel'Thuzad and Sylvanas.
 To solidify his rule as the new, undead king of Lordaeron, he wants the scour the kingdom of the last remnants of humanity, but there's a problem: the humans have begun abandoning their villages.

-{% figure [caption:"For a king, he's remarkably nonchalant about collateral damage to his infrastructure."] %}
+{% figure [caption:"I mean, why is that even a problem?
+Just wait for them to starve."] %}
 ![King Arthas](/assets/wr/20240907124329_1.jpg)
 {% endfigure %}